 The method of accounting is really simple; in essence it means treating the branch as a sort of special customer.
 The branch keeps its accounts like anyone else.
 The head office will have a "Branch Account" in its books.
 All goods sent to the branch or cash sent to it will be debited to this account and cash received from the branch will be credited to it.
-Entries are made in the us unalmanner.
+Entries are made in the us ual manner.
 The balance in this account will show the amount invested by the head of fice at the branch.
 Similarly, the branch will open "Head Office Account" in its books.
-The balance shown by this account will usually be credit.
 The balance shown by the Branch Account (in head of fice books) will be debit.
 The amount sin both cases should be the same.
-But due to certain reasons there is a difference, the cause of it must be located and suitable entries passed at the end of the financial year.
+But due to certain reasons there a difference.
+If there is a difference, the cause of it must be located and suitable entries passed at the end of the financial year.